 4. The Crucible and the HSC Common Module Texts and Human Experiences

-As with beginning any study of a text prescribed for the ‘Texts and Human Experiences’ Module, we must look to the rubric to consider the questions it invokes of us.
-We will hence be exploring the compositional intentions of Arthur Miller in ‘The Crucible’, as well as its literary contents, by the precepts of the HSC English Rubric outlines.
-As with all HSC modules, we must consider than any prospective HSC Examination question comes directly, and solely from the contents and associated meanings and words of those found in its respective Module and Elective Outline.
+When studying any text prescribed for the ‘Texts and Human Experiences’ Module, we must look to the rubric to consider the questions it evoke.
+Hence, we will be exploring the compositional intentions of Arthur Miller in ‘The Crucible’, as well as its literary contents, by the guidelines of the HSC English Rubric outlines.
+As with all HSC modules, we must consider than any prospective HSC Examination question comes directly from the contents and associated meanings and words of those found in its respective Module and Elective Outline.

 4.1 Individual and Collective Human Experiences in The Crucible